 Lana Lang served as interim managing editor and provided some services to the publication.
 She was good friends with everyone at the Torch and often provided necessary insight for numerous Smallville Torch stories.

-The Smallville Torch is Smallville High School’s student newspaper, often referred to simply as the Torch.
-The paper reports on the news around the school and the town of Smallville.
+The Smallville Torch was Smallville High School’s student newspaper, often referred to simply as the Torch.
+The paper reported on the news around the school and the town of Smallville.
+It was created for the decade long show “Smallville.”

 While attending Smallville High, Chloe Sullivan was the editor of the Torch.
 Chloe considered the paper her pride and joy, and her editorial was a big part of her school identity.
 Especially during the freshman year, it was the only place where Chloe could regularly interact with her fellow reporter and love interest, Clark Kent.